adityasankranthi/RobustQueue-Implementation/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+No, I lacked understanding the usage of iterators methods for the data structure.

 #### How did the plan go?
+The plan almost went fine, except I should have started earlier.

 ### Preview

 #### What should I do differently for next week's homework assignment?
+Start early.

 #### Do I need more resources?
+yes, I felt like I need more resources in understanding the homework.

 ## Optional Feedback